microsoft-search/pnp-modern-search/docs/usage/search-results/slots.md

 #### Define your custom slots

 In addition to builtin ones, you can add your own slots and use them in layouts.
-To do so, first add your slot in the list:
+To do so, first add your slot in the list.
+The slot name is any name you want to use, and the slot field is a managed property name from the selected properties list configured in the web part.
+Meaning, if you want to use `RefinableString100` as a slot, you need to add it to the selected properties list first.

 !["Create custom slot"](../../assets/webparts/search-results/page1/custom_slot.png)